-This condition can be a very expensive course of treatment (it can range from the low side of $1,500 to over $12,000), affecting one or both hips simultaneously.
+Golden Doodle hip dysplasia can be a very expensive course of treatment (it can range from the low side of $1,500 to over $12,000), affecting one or both hips simultaneously.

 Since it is not always obvious to the pet owner their pet is suffering from hip dysplasia, it is important to ensure your dog receives regular checkups with their veterinarian.

-If your dog is displaying any symptoms of the disease you may notice some of the following conditions.
+If your dog is displaying any symptoms of the disease, you may notice some of the following conditions.

 - bunny hopping

 - running with both hind legs together

 - short strides of the hind legs

 - sore and slow getting up (especially after exercise)